makerdao/governance-manual/collateral/monetalis-clydesdale.md

 The DAI loan is collateralized 1:1 with US Treasuries, although the true collateralization ratio may vary with the value of the underlying holdings.

-On a quarterly basis, surplus treasuries should be sold and the excess returned to the Surplus Buffer, marking profits for MakerDAO and MKR holders.
+On a quarterly basis, surplus treasuries are sold and the excess returned to the Surplus Buffer, marking profits for MakerDAO and MKR holders.

 A Dune dashboard displaying the status of the deal may be viewed [here](https://dune.com/SebVentures/makerdao-mip65).